 John Manuck is the chairman and CEO of Techmer PM, LLC.
 He founded the company in Los Angeles, California, in 1981, and it is still a family business with seven manufacturing sites across the United States.
 His career in the plastics industry spans more than 45 years, 39 of those in color and additive masterbatch.
 Prior to founding Techmer PM, John held sales and manufacturing positions with Monsanto and Ampacet.
 In 1987 he established partnerships with Mitsui Plastics and Tokyo Printing Ink Corp. that remain active today.

-John is also chairman of Techmer Engineered Solutions (TES), a subsidiary of Techmer PM, LLC, that designs and produces specialty engineering plastic compounds.
 John is active in college athletics, especially UCLA football and basketball, and sponsors scholarships in engineering and athletics.
 John and his wife Mary have residences in both California and Tennessee and have two children and four grandchildren.

 John has a BS in Chemical Engineering from The Cooper Union School of Engineering & Science and an MS in Management Science from Rensselaer Polytechnic Institute.